shoichi0599/cards/README.md

 ```

 ## Go Package
-There are two types of packages, one is executable package and the other is reusable package .
+There are two types of packages, one is executable package and the other is reusable package .<br>
+For more detail, see [Package Documentation](https://golang.org/pkg/).
 ### 1. Executable package
 Defines a package that can be compiled and then executed by Go.<br>
 Must have a func called 'main'<br>